seankim248/meme-gallery/README.md

 # meme-gallery
-An interactive HTML, CSS, and JavaScript ap
+An interactive HTML, CSS, and JavaScript app